 If you have been fantasizing or imagining yourself in one of the fairytales or medieval movies/series you’ve been watching (i.e., Game of Thrones, Narnia, The Hobbit).
 Then, this is your opportunity to make it a reality!

 The experience gets better as you enter the castle.

 Inside, you will find valuable items used by nobles and knights and things alike.
 Things that will further help you imagine what it was like to live in medieval times or in the fantasy you’re making.

 You can join a tour or make a DIY tour when visiting the castle.
 If you do it by yourself, you will be just given a handout guide to help you find the most notable items exhibited in the castle:

 - Charles the Bold’s capes of the Order of the Golden Fleece

 - The wall decorations commissioned by the bailiffs under the Ancien Régime

 - The castle’s intricate stained-glass windows that are already 500+ years old.

 The wall decorations and the paintings are incredible!
 The level of detail will wow you.
 Above all, embedded in them are the stories of life during medieval times.
-The most words you’ll say when you see them?
+What are the words you might say the most when you see them?
 “Ahh, so this is what happened; this is how it was.”